ldhandley/Unreal.js-Wiki/Autocompletion.md

 /// <reference path="typings/ue.d.ts">/>
 ```

-By the way, current version of Visual Studio Codes seems to suffer from large *.d.ts.
+By the way, current version of Visual Studio Code seems to suffer from large *.d.ts.
 To reduce size of typings, you may disable help text generation.